 If you’re new to Flagstaff, or new to babies, you might be feeling a little apprehensive about snow.
-After a few years of trial and error, I feel confident that I’ve found a pretty good system to keep my little ones toasty.
+After a few years of trial and error, I feel confident that I’ve found a pretty good system to help you dress your baby to stay toasty.

 Winter Base Layers